keithledgerwood/WICLab-guide/002-active-directory.md

 6. Enter and confirm a password for the _OktaService_ account. \
 This password can be whatever you like.
-Since this is a demo environment, maybe just make it the same as your administrator so you don’t have to remember another password.
+Note the password down for future use.
 7. Click **Next**.
 8. Click **Next** on the _Proxy Configuration_ page.